 - For students with known sensitivity/allergy to latex or any other element in the lab or clinical environment, it is recommended that you: - Obtain consultation from your health care provider about your sensitivity/allergy, risks, and treatment.
 Request the health care provider's recommendations be forwarded to the Truman State University Nursing Department, NSC Coordinator.
-Cost for consultation will be the student's responsibility. - Inform the NSC coordinator and your clinical and lab instructor of your sensitivity. - Latex-free gloves will be provided.
-However, the lab environment and clinical facilities may not be latex free. - Inform your faculty, clinical or lab instructor and the NSC coordinator of your 'plan' to prevent/respond to a reaction in writing. - Faculty and staff with known sensitivities/allergies are to inform the NSC Coordinator and nursing department chair. - In the event of a suspected life-threatening allergic reaction: - Dial 911, state that there is an emergency and need an ambulance is needed.
-Notify them that epinephrine may be required.
+Cost for consultation will be the student's responsibility. - Inform the NSC coordinator and your clinical instructor of your sensitivity. - Latex-free gloves will be provided.
+However, the lab environment and clinical facilities may not be latex free. - Inform your faculty member and the NSC coordinator of your 'plan' to prevent/respond to a reaction in writing. - Faculty and staff with known sensitivities are to inform the NSC Coordinator and nursing department chair. - In case of a life-threatening latex reaction in the NSC: - Any faculty member or student may dial 911, state that you have a life threatening "latex emergency" and need an ambulance.
+Epinephrine may be needed. - After calling 911, notify Truman Public Safety by dialing 4176.
+Public Safety will notify the Health Center. - Do not handle the victim with any latex products. - The victim will be transferred to an acute care facility via ambulance.
+It is helpful for the ambulance personnel to know the victim's allergies, current medications, and any medical conditions.